 Human coronaviruses that cause the common cold spread from person-to-person.
 Symptoms develop in 2 to 14 days.
 These include:

-Exposure to MERS-CoV, SARS-CoV, and 2019-nCoV can cause severe symptoms.
+Exposure to MERS-CoV, SARS-CoV, and SARS-CoV-2 can cause severe symptoms.
 These include:

 Severe coronavirus infection may cause: